Jane Potter, MD, AGSF

 After completing medical studies at the Creighton School of Medicine, residency at George Washington University, and advanced geriatrics training at the National Institute on Aging, Dr. Potter returned to her home state of Nebraska in 1982, where she has been a local and national champion for geriatrics education ever since.
 Now the Neumann M. & Mildred E. Harris Professor of Geriatrics and Gerontology in Internal Medicine, Dr. Potter is a past AGS President and Board Chair and Deputy Director for the AGS Geriatrics-for-Specialists Initiative, another John A. Hartford Foundation-funded program which works to ensure all health professionals have a basic understanding of the unique skills needed to care for older people.
 Across her career, Dr. Potter has published numerous research articles and book chapters, and has worked for the AGS on developing its educational content, including Geriatrics at Your Fingertips and the Geriatrics Review Syllabus.

 The late Dennis W. Jahnigen, MD, was a compassionate geriatrician and acclaimed educator who dedicated his life to training future leaders.
-Today, his namesake award recognizes an AGS member, like Dr. Brennan, committed to working with students and advancing geriatrics education in schools of health and medicine.
+Today, his namesake award recognizes an AGS member, like Dr. Potter, committed to working with students and advancing geriatrics education in schools of health and medicine.
 It is one of several honors conferred by the AGS at its Annual Scientific Meeting.

 Past Recipients of the Dennis W. Jahnigen Memorial Award